moleculerjs/moleculer-addons/databases/moleculer-db/README.md

 ## Methods

 ### `this.find(ctx, params)`
 Find entities by filters.
-The `params` will be passed to adapter
+The `params` will be passed to the adapter.

 ### `this.count(ctx, params)`
 Get count of find entities by filters.
-The `params` will be passed to adapter
+The `params` will be passed to the adapter.

 ### `this.create(ctx, params)`
 Create a new entity.
-The `params.entity` will be passed to adapter
+The `params.entity` will be passed to the adapter.

 ### `this.get(ctx, params)`
 Get an entities by ID.
-The `params.id` will be passed to adapter
+The `params.id` will be passed to the adapter.

 ### `this.model(ctx, params)`
 Get entities by IDs.
 For internal use only!

 ### `this.updateById(ctx, params)`
 Update entity by ID.
-The `params.id` & `params.update` will be passed to adapter
+The `params.id` & `params.update` will be passed to the adapter.

 > After operation the cache will be cleared!

 ### `this.updateMany(ctx, params)`
 Update multiple entities by query.
-The `params.query` & `params.update` will be passed to adapter
+The `params.query` & `params.update` will be passed to the adapter.

 > After operation the cache will be cleared!

 ### `this.removeById(ctx, params)`
 Remove entity by ID.
-The `params.id` will be passed to adapter
+The `params.id` will be passed to the adapter.

 > After operation the cache will be cleared!

 ### `this.removeMany(ctx, params)`
 Remove multiple entitites by query.
-The `params.query` will be passed to adapter
+The `params.query` will be passed to the adapter.

 > After operation the cache will be cleared!